biogeochemistry/LakeTranRS/simulations/04_5x5x5x5/README.md

 ## Suggested changes for next iteration

-* Total P x 100 is too, so reduce it.
+* Total P x 100 is too much and causes model crush in some parameter combinations, so reduce it.
-* TP linear reduction is not necessary, switch with something else
+* TP linear reduction is not necessary, substitute with something else
   * Perhaps P growth related parameters?
   * Use Vansjø parameters, as suggested by Raoul.
 * DOC responses at x100 is unrealistic?
 Why does it increase summer